Traves-Theberge/Migmaq_Foundation/README.md

 ### License
 - This project is licensed under the MIT License.

+### contributing
-# Feel free to contribute to the project by submitting issues or pull requests.
+- Feel free to contribute to the project by submitting issues or pull requests.
 We appreciate your feedback and contributions!